 In addition to your physical health, a diagnosis of genital herpes can affect your mental health and quality of life.
 You may feel scared,

-anxious, stressed, or depressed.
+.
 Talk to your doctor if you experience these feelings, especially if they interfere with how you are living or enjoying your life.

 Here are some tips that will make it easier for you to talk to your doctor: Bring someone else with you.
 It helps to have another person hear what is said and think of questions to ask.Write out your questions ahead of time, so you don’t forget them.Write down the answers you get, and make sure you understand what you are hearing.
 Ask for clarification if necessary.Do not be afraid to ask your questions or ask where you can find more information about what you are discussing.
 You have a right to know.

 What causes genital herpes?How did I get infected?What are the symptoms of a genital herpes outbreak?Typically, how long will the outbreaks last?What type of herpes simplex virus am I infected with?How common is genital herpes?How serious is genital herpes?

 How is genital herpes different than having

 Are there any serious complications of genital herpes that I should be aware of?